Negative pressure as a quantum effect in free-streaming in the cosmological background: Summary and discussion

 In this study of the equation of motion of the free scalar field in the cosmological FLRW background with several expansion laws of the scale factor $a(t)$ after the decoupling from the thermal bath we have shown, as envisaged in Section \ref{sec:gen}, the existence of large quantum corrections to energy density and pressure if the field is in a non-adiabatic evolution regime, that is when the expansion rate is larger than the mass and/or the decoupling temperature.
 Such corrections can be large enough to modify their classical dependences on the scale factor and to make the pressure largely negative.
 In some expansion scenarios, pressure attains its minimal allowed value (for the minimal coupling $\xi=0$), that is $-\varepsilon$ if $m\ne 0$ and $-\varepsilon/3$ if $m=0$.
 Even for expansion rates which invariably imply an asymptotic adiabatic regime, there might be non-adiabatic transients which drive the pressure to large negative values before entering the typical adiabatic oscillating regime with a frequency equal to the mass.

-In our calculations we used the approximation of a sudden decoupling at fixed time; in a more realistic study one should take into account that different modes decouple over a finite amount of time, thus at different temperatures of the plasma.
+In our calculations we used the approximation of a sudden decoupling at fixed time; in a more realistic study, one should take into account that different modes decouple over a finite amount of time, thus at different temperatures of the plasma.
 Depending on the magnitude of this time, some features will vanish and other will survive.
-For instance, if the duration of the decoupling is comparable or larger than the mass of the field, the oscillatory behaviour of the pressure is bound to vanish.
-Conversely, the asymptotic $t\to \infty$ limits should be stable against a broadening of the freeze-out process.
+For instance, if the duration of the decoupling is comparable or larger than the inverse of the mass of the field, which sets the frequency of the oscillations of pressure, the oscillatory pattern of the pressure will vanish.
+Conversely, all the asymptotic $t\to \infty$ limits should be stable against a broadening of the freeze-out process.

 As it has been mentioned, the purpose of this work has been to study the problem of quantum field effects on free-streaming in a cosmological background and not the actual cosmological problem.
 Nevertheless, it is clear that the possibility of negative pressure at some stage may have important consequences on the evolution of the universe as a whole as well as on the structure formation \cite{Brandenberger:1995qk} because quantum correction to statistical fluctuations of energy density are also implied.
 Moreover, lot of Dark Matter candidates such as $\mathrm{WIMP}$ \cite{Arcadi:2017kky} or $\mathrm{SIMP}$ \cite{Hochberg:2014dra} and some light Dark Matter models \cite{Hannestad:2003ye,Hannestad:2005df} suggest that the current abundances are generated by a thermal decoupling \cite{Steigman:2012nb} thus corrections to the \emph{free-streaming} solution can alter the predictions and the bounds of the model.
 Of course, the study of the consequences requires specific assumptions on the models and the introduction of the back-reaction of the field on the metric, in other words the coupling of the Klein-Gordon with the cosmological Friedman equations.
 This will be the subject of further work.